DeTaxon/halfvoid/README.md

 }

 //centf
-//centf is pair position,quaternion and scale(on everything,cant set x only)
+//centf is pair position,quaternion and scale(on everything,cant set x-axis only)
-//act like matrix4x4, but perspective not supported
+//act like matrix4x4, but perspective matrix not supported

 ```